“Well, he’s definitely cheating on you,” Dingo said, throwing the pictures on the desk in front of her. “These good enough for ya?’

 “Ah.”
 Dingo said.
 “What’s he into?”

 “I don’t know,” she said, “but I know he deals with a lot of shady people.
 He has contacts down at the docks that he talks to at all hours of the night.
-He plays golf with Rafael Manzano…”
+He plays golf with Ralph Manzano…”

 “So does the mayor…”